What can I make with courgettes is one of the most common questions I get every year!

 - Grate courgette or use a julienne gadget and add to coleslaw or salad.

-- Fry off courgette and an onion in a frying pan, add a little cream and lemon zest before throwing in cooked pasta.
+- Fry off courgette and onion in a frying pan, add a little cream and lemon zest before throwing in cooked pasta.
 Top with pepper and lemon zest.
 Basil works well in this dish too.

 - Grated courgette and potato make tasty fritters.